TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/3. Main_Plot_Analysis_Module/Current_Source_Density_Window/Functions/README.txt

 % supposed to be overwritten.
 "Non" otherwise
 % 8.
 LockCLim: 1 or 0 as double.
 1 to only update clim when current clim
 % exceeds global clim from csd window
+% 9.
+TwoORThreeD: string, either "TwoD" or "ThreeD", specifies number of
+% dimensions of plot
+% 10.
+CurrentPlotData: structure in which analysis results are saved in
+% case user wants to export them

 % Output:
 % 1. currentClim: global clim - either unchanged from previous csd plot if
 % limits were no exceeded or current clim otherwise.
+% 2.
+CurrentPlotData: structure in which analysis results are saved in
+% case user wants to export them.
+See below to see which fields and data

 % Author: Tony de Schultz
 % Department systemsphysiology of learning, LIN Magdeburg.